ContactSign inSign up

 parameters: {

-// Sets the diffThreshold for 0.2 for a specific story.
+// Sets the threshold for 0.2 at the component level for all stories.

 chromatic: { diffThreshold: 0.2 },